goyalmuskan/goyalmuskan/README.md

+### Hi,
-### Hi, I'm Muskan. 👋
+### I'm Muskan. 👋

 <!--
 **goyalmuskan/goyalmuskan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Web Development projects
+- 🔭 Web Developer at Developer Student Clubs, Chitkara University
-- 🌱 I’m currently learning Backend Development
+- 🎓 Currently Pursuing B.Tech in Computer Science and Engineering
 - 😄 Pronouns: she/her

+Take a look at my work.
+You can connect with me on :

 🐦 [twitter][twitter] **|**
 📷 [instagram][instagram] **|**